• Skip to primary navigation

 Instructions

-• Pre heat oven to 350 degrees F. Grease a 12-cup standard muffin with non-stick cooking spray and set aside.
+• Pre heat oven to 350 degrees F. Grease the bottom and sidea of a 12-cup standard muffin with non-stick cooking spray and set aside.

-• In another smaller bowl, stir together warm milk, melted butter and egg yolk, until well combined.
-Pour into flour mixture and whisk until smooth (just until you don't see any more lumps.
-Don't over mix).
-Add beaten egg white ( refer step_7) and whisk gently until thoroughly combined.
+• In another smaller bowl, whisk warm milk, melted butter and egg yolk, until well combined.
+Pour into flour mixture and whisk until smooth.
+Don't over mix.

 • Divide batter into the prepared muffin pan.
-Bake for 14-15 minutes, until a toothpick inserted in the middle comes clean (don't over bake).
+Bake for 12 to 14 minutes, until a toothpick inserted in the middle comes clean.
+Don't over bake.

-• Place pan on a wire rack to cool.
-Run a butter knife around each pancake to loosen from pan.
+• Place pan on a wire rack to cool for atleast .2 minutes.
+Run a thin knife around each pancake to loosen from pan and serve hot with maple syrup.

 Notes